xavienzo/ICONS/README.md

 # SCFA: Semi-confirmatory factor analysis and subnetwork extraction tool

 ## Installation
-You can install the developer version `scfa` package directly from GitHub using the `devtools` package:
+You can install the development version `scfa` package directly from GitHub using the `devtools` package:

 ```r
 # Install devtools if you haven't already